Starting with wood turning

 You are considering starting with wood turning ...

 An excellent idea, you will no doubt notice for yourself soon.
 Wood is, after all, a very beautiful and rewarding material.
 While you are processing it on a lathe, there are no limits to your creativity.

 Wood turning, an attractive hobby.

 The attractive thing about wood turning is that it is accessible to everyone.
 It can yield surprisingly beautiful results very quickly.
 For some, wood turning is part of a larger woodworking project.
 For others wood turning means making nice little things, for example for the (grand) children.
-Others still see it as a way to escape from the daily grind.
+Still others see it as a way to escape from the daily grind.

 Whatever your motive may be, you will undoubtedly enjoy it.

-Before you actually commit to starting wood turning, its good to consider a number of things.
+Before you actually commit to starting wood turning, it is good to consider a number of things.

 Wood turning requires a suitable space.

 You need some space for turning wood, because a lot of wood shavings and dust are produced during turning.
 This is usually done in enclosed spaces such as garages, garden sheds, storage areas, etc. You must take the necessary measures to dispose of the wood dust.